passes-org/passes/docs/index.md

 Some ideas to build with Pass Requests:
 - Sign in with the same account everywhere
+- Bring your AI model of choice to any app you use
+- Cross-app embeds and interactions
 - Fast checkout and payments
-- Data and permissions requests between arbitrary apps
 - Features requiring client-side signatures, like blockchain transactions

 :::info Experiment With Pass Requests